noirb/surver/README.md

 #### NOTE:

-This surver was written with the intended environment being a *closed* network.
-Do NOT run this on a server with the intent of serving surveys over the general internet!
+This surver was written with the intended environment being a *closed* network. **Do NOT** run this on a server with the intent of serving surveys over the general internet!
 The software is NOT secure and no guarantees can be made about your safety if you allow arbitrary connections.
-It was written to be very small and to support the minimum set of features necessary to serve surveys.
-For a more complete web server written in Nim which can actually be secured, see [mofuw](https://github.com/2vg/mofuw).
-Surver has also only been tested in single-client scenarios so far (i.e. one participant filling out a survey at a time, not multiple participants filling it out simultaneously) and it is very possible that multi-client use could uncover more bugs.
+It was written to be very small and to support the minimum set of features necessary to serve surveys in a closed lab context.
+If you need something more than that, you should use a real web server (e.g. [mofuw](https://github.com/2vg/mofuw) ).

+Surver has also only been tested in single-client scenarios so far (i.e. one participant filling out one survey at a time, not multiple participants filling surveys out simultaneously) and it is very possible that multi-client use could uncover more bugs.

 # Making Your Own Surveys

 See the `surveys` directory for several examples.
 Surveys are written in JSON, and the required fields vary a bit depending on the survey type.
+The surveys displayed to users are defined by the `surveyOrder` field on the main client app data object (see the bottom of `index.html`).

 ## Likert Scale Surveys